Thai transgender boxer winning the fight for acceptance

 The 21-year-old started boxing at eight, following in the footsteps of an uncle, a Muay Thai fighter who encouraged her to train.
 Her twin brother is also a Muay Thai fighter.

 Born Somros Polchareon, Rose said she identified as a woman at an early age and began wearing makeup and a sports bra in the ring.
+(Click reut.rs/2vU7RDt for a photo essay depicting Rose's life)

 In the rural towns where she has done most of her fighting, her appearance disconcerted some of her male opponents.